JEWISH WEDDING TRADITIONS : WHAT TO KNOW

-The wedding is one of the most important celebrations of the Jewish religion according to celebrations is the wedding ceremony.
-When we go back in time we can notice how important is the family in the Jewish culture, this is because the family has been the spiritual strength of the Jewish people.
-It's the basic and central institution of Jewish life.
-Synagogue, occupy a secondary place in relation with family.
+The most important aspect in the Jewish religion according to celebrations is the wedding ceremony.
+When we go back in time we can notice how important is the family in the Jewish culture, this is because the family has been the spiritual strength of the Jewish people during ages.
+It is the basic and central institution of Jewish life.
+Synagogue, takes a secondary place in relation with family.
 Judaism can survive without the Synagogue, but never without the family.

-Jewish marriage is not only the formalization of a relationship, it is so much more than a union but a meeting of these two souls in such an unique way that is , which finally come together again, after being in separated at the beginning of your life.
-In Hebrew the marriage ceremony is called Kiddushin: consecration.
-A sanctified act and a divine commandment, in which is reflected a life dedicated to spiritual values and ideals.
+Jewish marriage is not only the formalization of a relationship, it is so much more than a vague union but a meeting of these two souls in such an unique way that is , which finally come together again, after being in separated at the beginning of your life.
+In Hebrew the marriage ceremony is called Kiddushin: consecration; a sanctified act and a divine commandment, in which we can see the reflection of a life dedicated to spiritual values and ideals.

 The wedding day

-The wedding takes place under the Chuppah.
-The Chuppa is a canopy under which a Jewish couple stand during their wedding ceremony.
-A symbol of the house that will be built and shared by the couple.
-It is open on all sides, just as Abraham and Sarah had their shop open on all sides to welcome friends and family with unconditional hospitality.
+The place where the wedding takes place is called the Chuppah.
+The Chuppa is a canopy in which the Jewish couple will stand during the wedding ceremony.
+This symbols the house that they will build together, as a couple.
+It has the characteristics of being open on all sides, this is a representation of Abraham and Sarah’s shop where they would receive friends and family with unconditional hospitality.

-To start, both are accompanied to the chuppah by their respective parents.
-Under the chuppah, the bride goes around the groom seven times while they are under the Chuppah, as a symbol of the world was built in seven days, the kalá is figuratively building the walls of the new world of the couple.
+The parents of the couple will join them on their way to the Chuppah, the bride will go around the groom seven times while they are under the Chuppah, as a symbol of the world was built in seven days, figuratively the Kalá is building the walls of the new world of the couple.
 The number seven has a huge importance in the Jewish culture, it symbolize the wholeness and integrity that can not be achieved when they are apart.
 After that the bride takes place standing next to the right of the groom.

 Blessings of commitment (Kiddushin)

 In Jewish culture and laws the marriage will be something official in the moment when the groom gives an object of value to the bride.
-This is traditionally done with a ring made out of pure gold; it must not have any stains or ornamentation like diamonds or gems.
-Just as marriage, is expected to have the most simple beauty standards, giving a feeling of humbleness and grace.
+This act is done, traditionally, with a ring made out of pure gold; it must not have any stains or ornamentation like diamonds or gems.
+Just as their marriage the ring is expected to have the most simple beauty standards, giving a feeling of humbleness and grace.

-Now the groom takes the wedding ring on his hand and, with the watchful eye of two witnesses, he declares to his wife, “Now you are committed to me with this ring, according to the law of Moses and Israel". then, the groom places the ring on the forefinger of the bride’s right hand.
-According to Jewish law, this is the central moment of the wedding ceremony, and the couple is now completely married.
+The groom will take the wedding ring on his hand and with the presence of two witnesses, he declares to his wife, “Now you are committed to me with this ring, according to the law of Moses and Israel”.
+After that the groom places the ring on the forefinger of the bride’s right hand.
+According to Jewish law and traditions, this is the central moment of the wedding ceremony, and the couple is now officially married.

 Ketubah (Marriage contract)

-Now it's time for the reading of the ketubah (the marriage contract) in the original text in Aramaic.
-In a Jewish marriage the groom accepts diverse responsibilities that are detailed in the ketubah.
-The man’s duties are to provide food, home and clothing for his wife, and to be attentive to her feelings and her emotional needs, as a reminder that not only the material aspect is important, but also the spiritual one.
+The next step in the celebration is the reading of the ketubah (the marriage contract) in the original text written in Aramaic.
+In a Jewish marriage the groom will take different responsibilities that are explained in the ketubah.
+The man’s duties are several as to provide with food, home and clothing for his wife, and to be attentive to her feelings and her emotional needs, as a reminder that not only the material aspect is important, but also the spiritual one.

-For the protection of the well-being of the Jewish woman rights, the marriage can not be formalized until the contract is done.
-The document is signed by two witnesses, and has the power of a legally binding agreement.
-Ketubah will be in possession of the bride and she must have access to the document throughout her marriage.
+For the protection of the well-being of the Jewish woman rights, the marriage can not be officially completed until the contract is finally done.
+The document is signed by two witnesses, and it has the power of a legally binding agreement.
+The Ketubah will be in possession of the bride and she must have access to the document throughout her entire marriage.

 In this part of the ceremony a cup will be placed on the ground, and the groom breaks it with his foot.
-This is an expression of sadness for the destruction of the Temple in Jerusalem, and identifies the couple with the spiritual and national destiny of the Jewish people.
-Jews, even at the moment of greatest happiness, is always aware of the psalmist’s request to “establish Jerusalem above my highest joy” this meaning how important are their roots for them.
+This is a symbol of sadness felt during the destruction of the Temple in Jerusalem, and identifies the couple with the spiritual and national destiny of the Jewish people.
+The Jewish community even at the moment of greatest happiness in their life is always completely aware of the psalmist’s request to “establish Jerusalem above my highest joy” this meaning how important are their roots for them.
 This marks the end of the Jewish wedding ceremony, finally with everybody shouting the most known phrase all over the world to congratulate in the Jewish culture “Mazel Tov”.

 The banquet (Seudá)